-As well as helping improve school purchasing and canteen profitability, ASCA also has a secondary purpose: directing funds to charities which support the education and welfare of school-aged children.
+As well as helping improve school purchasing and canteen profitability, ASCA also has a secondary purpose: directing funds to charities that support the education and welfare of vulnerable school-aged children.

 As a not-for-profit organisation, each year ASCA donates its surplus funds to a range of registered charities.
-The ASCA Constitution sets out that the charities we support must be: registered charities, which provide direct and indirect support, to facilitate the advancement of the education and welfare of school-aged children.
+The ASCA Constitution sets out that the charities we support must be: registered charities that provide direct and indirect support to facilitate the advancement of the education and welfare of vulnerable school-aged children.

-Since our inception in 1979 ASCA has continually supported charities that assist school-aged children, with millions of dollars donated to date.
+Since our inception in 1979, ASCA has continually supported charities that assist vulnerable school-aged children, with millions of dollars donated to date.
 Since 2000, we have donated almost $10M to charities that focus on supporting the education of vulnerable children in Australia (* figures as of June 2023).

 Stewart House is a charity, hospital and school.
 It provides healthcare and short-term respite for children in need who are enrolled in public schools in NSW and the ACT.
 Children come to Stewart House because they need a break from their normal life.
 Children are given medical, dental and optometric assessment, and if necessary, treatment.
 There is no cost involved.
 School principals are the only ones that can refer students to Stewart House.

-The John Moriarty Football program is a Soccer development program aimed at indigenous school aged youth in communities, with an eligibility condition that the children must regularly attend their schools.
+The John Moriarty Football program is a Soccer development program aimed at indigenous school-aged youth in communities, with an eligibility condition that the children must regularly attend their schools.